stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 * \-  How good you are at allocating your positions
 * \-  How good you know your overall strengths and manage the interaction effect of allocating and selecting stocks

-When you know where your performance comes from, you can beat the market.
+When you know where your performance comes from, you can build an efficient strategy that will allow you to consistently beat the market.

 These metrics are calculated for you in HelloStocker App for stocks and cryptos.